 F. OTHER: Demonstrate in a narrative.

-The Sand Valley Golf Resort in the Town of Rome is committed to conserving the land around them.
+Sand Valley in the Town of Rome (open to the public) is committed to conserving the land around them.
 They are focused on returning the 1,700 acres of land back to its original status of “Sand Barrens”.
 The land will be restored to its original landscape.

 Approximately one third of property located in the Town of Rome is currently enrolled in the State of Wisconsin’s Managed Forest Law (MFL).
 The MFL is a landowner incentive program that encourages sustainable forestry on private woodlands.
 The law incorporates timber harvesting, wildlife management, water quality and recreation to maintain a healthy and productive forest.
 To participate in the MFL program a property owner must commit to a 25 or 50 year sustainable forest management plan.